gleam-lang/gleam/notes/talk.md

 There's a templating system for Ruby called Slim and another for Javascript called Pug which allow me to write HTML like this.
 All the superfluous syntax is gone, and the delimeters have been replaced with indentation.
-Granted, this isn't everyone's cup of tea, but I've become accustomed to it, and again I found myself missing something in Elixir that I had elsewhere.
+Granted, this isn't everyone's cup of tea, but I've become accustomed to it, and as a result I found myself wanting something similar in Elixir.
 Armed with my new-found knowledge of tokenization and parsing I decided to make a similar library for Elixir.

 ```
 HTML Template -> (data -> HTML String)